Ralph Stover State Park

 Tohickon Creek flows through the 45-acre Ralph Stover State Park, making a scenic picnic area.
 The nearby High Rocks section of the park is a lovely overlook of the Tohickon Creek.

-Picnicking: The park has a beautiful shaded picnic area with drinking water, picnic tables, picnic pavilions, fireplaces and restrooms.
-Picnicking facilities are along the beautiful Tohickon Creek.
+Picnicking: The park has a beautiful shaded picnic area with picnic tables, picnic pavilions, fireplaces, and vault restrooms, all along scenic Tohickon Creek.